bearfm/Scaffold/README.md

 # Scaffold
 My fork of Scaffold ("World management plugin for build servers.").

-This project is a fork of Warzone's Scaffold, which itself is a fork of Avicus Network's [Build Plugin](https://github.com/Avicus/Scaffold).
+This project is a fork of Warzone's [Scaffold](https://github.com/Warzone/Scaffold), which itself is a fork of Avicus Network's [Scaffold](https://github.com/Avicus/Scaffold).

 ## Wack Features